What Does Wisteria Flower Mean and Symbolise?

 These flowers’ twinning and viny growth represent spontaneity – that nothing is certain or set on stone because you can never really tell how tall they will grow!
 In fact, they also represent playfulness by how they sway with the wind as it blows!

-The Chinese and Japanese have very beautiful cultural associations with Wistarias.
-In traditional Chinese customs, the flowers were famously called the Purple vine.
+The Chinese and Japanese have very beautiful cultural associations with wisterias.
+In traditional Chinese culture, the flowers were famously called the Purple vine.
 It was fashionably adorned in many wedding bouquets and decorations because of its clingy nature.
-For the Chinese, this meant a hardy and steadfast but sweet growth of the married couple’s relationship!

 What is the Spiritual Influence of Wisteria Blossoms?